Wigs are available on the NHS, but you will be charged for them unless you qualify for help with charges.

 - Pension Credit Guarantee Credit

-- a valid NHS tax credit exemption certificate – if you don't have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both), and have income for tax credit purposes of £15,276 or less
+- a valid NHS tax credit exemption certificate – if you do not have a certificate, you can show your award notice; you qualify if you get Child Tax Credits, Working Tax Credits with a disability element (or both), and have income for tax credit purposes of £15,276 or less

 I have a low income.
 How can I get help with NHS charges?

 If you're on a low income, the NHS Low Income Scheme (LIS) may be able to help you.
 To apply for an HC2 certificate, you should complete the HC1 form available from Jobcentre Plus offices or most NHS hospitals.
-Your doctor, dentist or optician may also have copies, or you can call 0300 123 0849 to get hold of a form.
+A doctor, dentist or optician may also have copies, or you can call 0300 123 0849 to get a form.

 You qualify for a full help HC2 certificate, which includes free NHS prescriptions, if your income is less than or equal to your requirements, or your income is greater than your requirements by no more than half the current English prescription charge.